miklevin/MikeLev.in/_posts/2023-03-02-ai-amplifies-you.md

 headline: "AI-Powered Learning: Helping My Child Prepare for the AI Revolution"
 description: As a father of a 12 year old, I'm looking for ways to help them get interested in AI and technology.
 I've written a script called 'drinkme' to set up a Linux server, and I'm creating a Pipulate server with a Jupyter Notebook for foundational tech skills.
 My goal is to help my child survive the coming AI craziness and learn real skills and knowledge.
 Come explore how AI can be used to help your child!
 keywords: AI, Parenting, Linux, Programming, Jupyter, Notebook, Script, Server, Skills, Knowledge, Cheating, Content, Money, Messages, Platform
-categories: linux, platform, ai, script, knowledge, messages, skills, notebook, jupyter
+categories: linux, jupyter, messages, skills, notebook, script, platform, knowledge, ai
 permalink: /blog/ai-amplifies-you/
 layout: post
 ---